Coronavirus digest: Total number of cases hits 40 million | DW | 19.10.2020

-Australia's second-largest city lifted the bulk of its restrictions on the same day as several European countries reintroduced stricter regimes.
-Meanwhile, the known global caseload hit 40 million.
+Australia's second-largest city has lifted most of its restrictions on the same day as several European states reintroduced stricter regimes.
+Meanwhile, the known global caseload has hit 40 million.
 Follow DW for more.

+The total number of recorded cases worldwide ticked over to 40 million early on Monday, according to the Johns Hopkins University tally.
+The milestone coincides with accelerating numbers of cases across much of Europe.

-Residents of Australia's second-biggest city, Melbourne, were allowed on Monday to leave their houses for more than two hours a day for the first time since July.
+In Australia, residents of the second-largest city, Melbourne, have been allowed to leave their houses for more than two hours a day for the first time since July.
 The city's residents had been barred from leaving their homes with a few exceptions, such as shopping for essentials, exercising or going to work.
 They still, however, face a number of travel and other restrictions.

 Australia's most populous state, New South Wales, is also set to start relaxing restrictions as the number of new cases continues to fall.
 From Friday, the number of people who can gather outdoors and attend weddings will increase.

-A case originally thought to be New Zealand's first instance of community transmission in three weeks, was likely the result of an infection on a cruise ship that had arrived from Australia, officials said on Monday.
+In New Zealand, a case originally thought to be the first instance of community transmission in three weeks has been found to likely be the result of an infection on a cruise ship that arrived from Australia, officials said Monday.

 Genome testing showed that the infection, identified on Sunday, was a strain of coronavirus not detected in New Zealand before, according to director-general of health Ashley Bloomfield.
 New Zealand currently has 37 active cases.